Comprehensive Guide to Different Types of Tires

 9. MUD-terrain Tires

-There are lots of different types of tires.
-MUD-terrain tires, for example.
-They have deep treads and are made from rubber that can handle mud or sand without getting clogged up.
+There are many different types of tires.
+MUD-terrain tires, for example, have deep treads and are made from rubber that can handle mud or sand without getting clogged up.

-Mud-terrain tires look pretty cool, but they are unnecessary for most cars.
-And they certainly aren’t needed on the pavement we have around here, and they are dangerous on the road.
+Mud-terrain tires look cool, but they are unnecessary for most cars.
+They certainly aren’t needed on the pavement we have around here, and they are dangerous on the road.

 Turning the steering wheel is hard if you are going around a curve in the street because the tire keeps going straight ahead.